English (ENG) Courses

 include craft/theory books, anthologies and

 literary journals.
-The course will have a
+The course will have a critical

 Credit: 1

-212. It is primarily a work-shopping course, with
+This course is primarily a work-shopping course,

-a critical essay component-close study of the
+with a critical essay component-close study of the

 craft of a particular writer or some formal

 question.
-Students will continue to read and
+Students will continue to read and study

-study published work, such as the annual The Best
+published work, such as the annual The Best

 American Poetry anthologies.
 Each version of the